-The PRIGO Elementary Schools in Ostrava and in Frýdlant pod Radhoštěm offer studies in a friendly and homely environment with a strong dominance of individual elements.
+The PRIGO Elementary School in Ostrava offer studies in a friendly and homely environment with a strong dominance of individual elements.
 Our elementary schools further focus on working with exceptionally talented children who currently make up one third of the total number of students.

 The first stage of education helps children discover themselves and supports their natural abilities in all areas with the help of elaborated procedures.
 In doing so, the unique, trademark-protected PriorityGO approach to education is applied.
 This approach is based on the combination of individualization of teaching, modern didactic methods and respect for the challenges of contemporary society whereby education is perceived as a life-long philosophy and a continuous approach to life, not a mean to achieve other goals.

 The second stage seamlessly continues in this way and, especially in the last years, prepares the pupils for their high-school studies at all common types of secondary schools.
 If pupils show a significant interest in natural and technical sciences, they can continue studying at our affiliated eight-year PRIGO Medical and Science Grammar School after the completion of the fifth year, or at out six-year PRIGO Language and Humanities Grammar School after the completion of the seventh year.
 These highly prestigious grammar schools have quite demanding entrance examinations, though the pupils of PRIGO Elementary SCHOOL are very successful due to the fact that the schools are interconnected.
 The pupils of PRIGO Elementary School are not subject to any fees for studying at the Grammar Schools, so the tuition fee is free of charge.
 Each student receives a monthly scholarship of CZK 500 – 2 000.
 These benefits also apply when studying at our partner PRIGO High School.
 Have a look at how it looks like at our Grammar Schools.